hanatos/vkdt/src/pipe/modules/jddcnn/readme.md

 * uvec4 loads (though i think i don't want to be doing this)
 * look at nvidia coopmat gemm sample and at tencent ncnn 3x3 convolution kernel for comparison

+for quality:
+* fill up feature channels to multiples of 16, we're paying for them anyways
+* oidn has some extra convolutions on input/output, does it help quality?
+* try loss after tone curve

 ## parameters

 * `black` custom raw black level